tdurouchoux/dsview_vault/topics/Library/PyPDF2.md

 type: Library
 ---

-A Python library for manipulating PDF files, enabling actions like merging, cropping, and transforming PDFs.
+A Python library for manipulating PDF files, allowing actions like merging, cropping, and transforming.